CKLQ-FM: History

-CKLQ started broadcasting in October 1977 at a frequency of 1570 kHz and moved to its 880 frequency in 1985.
+CKLQ started broadcasting on March 28 1977 at a frequency of 1570 kHz and moved to its 880 frequency in 1985.

 On January 6, 2016, the CRTC approved Riding Mountain's application to convert CKLQ to 91.5 MHz with an effective radiated power of 100,000 watts (non-directional antenna with an effective height of antenna above average terrain of 325.6 metres).
 Riding Mountain also received approval for an AM rebroadcasting transmitter which would operate on CKLQ's current frequency and technical parameters, at 880 kHz (class B) with a daytime and nighttime transmitter power of 10,000 watts.

 CKLQ-FM signed on the air on Thursday, April 27, 2017, at 4:15 p.m., rebranding as Q Country 91.5 FM.

 In September 2022, Westman announced the sale of CKLQ and CKLF to Pattison Media.

 On August 13, 2025, Pattinson received approval from the CRTC to wind down operations on 880 AM after August 31, citing high maintenance costs for transmitter repairs and securing the AM transmitter site to the satisfaction of Safety Code 6, which requires proper fencing for EMF exposure limits.